-Customers who participate in the Industrial Conservation Initiative (ICI), pay global adjustment (GA) based on their percentage contribution to the top five peak Ontario demand hours over a 12-month period.
+Customers who participate in the ICI, pay global adjustment (GA) based on their percentage contribution to the top five peak Ontario demand hours over a 12-month period.
 Customers participating in this initiative are referred to as Class A.

 Customers with peak demand greater than 1 MW but less than or equal to 5 MW

 Peak demand is determined to be the average of a customer’s highest monthly peak hourly demand values over the base period from May 1 to April 30.
 Peak demand values from separate load facilities under the same ownership cannot be aggregated for the purposes of Class A eligibility unless permitted otherwise under Ontario Regulation 429/04, section 6.1(4) or section 7.1(4).

 See Industrial Conservation Initiative Backgrounder (updated August 2019) that outlines the changes made to the program by the Government of Ontario to expand the eligibility.

 Customers with an average peak demand of above 1 MW and up to and including 5 MW will be informed by their distributor, or the IESO if they are transmission-connected, before May 31 each year if they are eligible.
 These customers must opt in by June 15 of each year to participate in ICI.
 They will then be charged as Class A customers for the adjustment period starting on July 1.